404pnf/iyc_srt2csv-ass2csv/README.md

+# requirements:

++ ruby 1.9.x; it's a must
++ gnu/linux or mac osx; windows complaints abuot encoding and I don't know how to fix it; no incentive, either
++ in case of problems, blame yourself and read this file again and again.

 # usage:

       ruby scriptname.rb

-+ all ass files in a dir called 'source'
+1 all ass/srt files in a direcotry called 'source
-+ a folder named 'target' would be generated with the expected results
-+ put this script in the same folder where 'source' and 'target' reside
+1. put this script in the same folder where 'source' resides
-+ type ruby scriptname.rb
+1. type:  ruby scriptname.rb (replace scriptname.rb with either recursive-ass2csv.orb or recursive-srt2csv.rb)
+1. a directory named 'target' would be generated with the csv files
-+ profit!
+1. profit!

 # walk through